 - Mildew or mould due to damp which could lead to ill health for the homeowners.

 - Slips of wet floors or trips on damaged floor coverings.

 - Serious problems with the structural integrity of the property.

 These are just some of the ways a leaking pipe can damage your home.
 But there are, of course, many more which could mean you’re entitled to compensation and thus allow you to make roof leak claims.
 Legal Expert can help you claim leaking pipe compensation no matter how the damage was caused.
 Call us at the number at the end of this guide to find out how you can claim housing disrepair compensation.

 What Effect Can Mould Have On My Health?

 To partially answer the question, how to claim compensation from your landlord?
 It depends on what you are claiming compensation from landlord for.
 A leaking roof can cause physical damage to a property.
 Yet it can also cause health problems when the dampness has led to mould growth.

 Mould spores are very dangerous, particularly to the elderly, the very young and others with chest or respiratory problems.
 It can cause nothing more than mild irritation, all the way up to potentially deadly asthma type symptoms.

 If you have developed a medical condition due to mould caused by a leaking roof, you will need a personal injury lawyer to make a claim on your behalf.
-Call Legal Expert today on the telephone number at the end of this guide so we can get your claims started.
+Call Legal Expert today on the telephone number at the end of this guide for legal advice so we can get your claims for housing disrepair compensation started.